Kianoosh76/homepage/courses/csc309/resources/handouts/pp1/pp1.md

 **Note 2**: All APIs that return a potentially long list of items (e.g., list of templates, blogs, comments, etc.) must be paginated so that a reasonable amount of data is returned in one response.

+**Note 3**: When creating the Next.js project (using `npx create-next-app`), it is recommended to choose `yes` for the questions about the use of **Typescript** and **TailwindCSS**.
+You will not use those in this part, but it will save you quite some time in the next part.
+Ignore the `.ts` and config files and simply write your code in `.js` files.
+It will still work as expected.

+**Note 4**: Code execution must happen at backend.
+Running at frontend introduces massive complexity, security issues, platform-dependency, and worst of all, inconsistency.

 ## What to submit

 You should push your entire Next.js project to your repo, accompanied by a `startup.sh` script, a `run.sh` script, a `docs.pdf` file, and a `postman.json` collection.
 These files should be located in the root folder of your repository.